DmitryMyadzelets/epicx/journal/week 29.md

 The Qc=1.93 W consists from the both a model's error and a heat loss due to heat radiaton and heat transfer via the thermocouple and the plastic screws.

-Let's assume Qc=1.93 W be constant.
+Let's assume Qc=1.93 W be the constant heat loss.
 Than, if we need Tc=&minus;40 &deg;C the Qc would be 3.58 W according to the model, as shown in the table below.
 | Stage | Qc, W | Tc, &deg;C | Th, &deg;C | &#916;T, &deg;C | Modules | I, A | P, W |
 | --: | --: | --: | --: | --: | --: | --: | --: |
 | 1 | 3.58 | -40 | -32.07 | 7.93 | 1 | 0.7 | 1.78 |